-• Debug Tool compatibility mode now supports playback for 64-bit COBOL programs.
-For the remaining limitations, see "Limitations of 64-bit support in Debug Tool compatibility mode" in IBM z/OS Debugger User's Guide.
+• With the removal of standard mode, 64-bit PL/I programs are now supported in Debug Tool compatibility mode with some limitations.
+For more information, see the "Limitations of 64-bit support in remote debug mode" topic in IBM z/OS Debugger User's Guide.